oxsecurity/megalinter/docs/descriptors/terraform_checkov.md

   -b BRANCH, --branch BRANCH
                         Selected branch of the persisted repository.
-Only has effect when using the --bc-api-key flag --skip-fixes          Do not download fixed resource templates from Bridgecrew.
-Only has effect when using the --bc-api- key flag
+Only has effect when using the --bc-api-key flag --skip-download       Do not download any data from Bridgecrew.
+This will omit doc links, severities, etc., as well as custom policies and suppressions if using an API token.
+Note: it will prevent BC platform IDs from being available in Checkov.
-  --skip-suppressions   Do not download preconfigured suppressions from the
-                        Bridgecrew platform.
-Code comment suppressions will
-                        still be honored.
-Only has effect when using the --bc- api-key flag --skip-policy-download
+  --no-guide            Deprecated - use --skip-download --skip-suppressions   Deprecated - use --skip-download --skip-policy-download
-                        Do not download custom policies configured in the Bridgecrew platform.
-Only has effect when using the --bc-api-key flag --download-external-modules DOWNLOAD_EXTERNAL_MODULES
+                        Deprecated - use --skip-download --skip-fixes          Do not download fixed resource templates from Bridgecrew.
+Only has effect when using the API key.
+  --download-external-modules DOWNLOAD_EXTERNAL_MODULES
                         download external terraform modules from public git repositories and terraform registry [env var: